Marissa Mayer wants to clean up your contacts, and that’s just for starters

 Back to basics

 In some alternate universe, Sunshine Contacts may well be a Yahoo product.
 Its roots are in conversations that Mayer and Muñoz Torres had at that company in 2017, when they began tossing around concepts relating to helping people with groups and events.
 “At that point, the company had already been sold to Verizon,” explains Mayer.
-“And so we said, ‘Look, this isn’t the right time or the right place.”
+“And so we said, ‘Look, this isn’t the right time or the right place.'”
 So they put the matter aside.

 After the pair left Yahoo and spent a few months decompressing, the ideas they’d contemplated still seemed promising, so they decided to turn them into a startup.
 That became the company initially known as Lumi Labs, which they self-funded.
 (They have since lined up $20 million in venture capital from Felicis Ventures, Unusual Ventures, WIN Ventures, and angel investors, among other sources.)